tamimcm416/upwork_portfolio/web_scrape/README.md

 </br>

 ## Technical Details
-Data prep was completed using Python in JupyterLab. <br/>
+Data collection was completed using Python in JupyterLab. <br/>

 | Tool / Library    | Version |